daviidy/Advanced-Building-Blocks---Bubble-Sort/README.md

 This project involves using the ruby logics to sort a list of arr into order.

+### Prerequisites

+To get this project up and running, you must have Ruby installed on your machine.

+### Installation

+**To get this project set up on your local machine, follow these simple steps:**

+- Clone the github repository git@github.com:daviidy/Advanced-Building-Blocks---Bubble-Sort.git on your local machine
+- Cd into the clone folder
+- Add Ruby github/workflows
+- After creating the bubble_sort method and the bubble_sort_by method on the clone folder.
+- Install ruby extension pack on your IDE or code editor
+- right click and click run to test your codes if it passed the test.
+If passed;
+- Run rubocop on your working folder
+- Fix errors
+- stage, commit, push to the created remote branch(feature-branch) on github and create a pull request.

 ## Author

 👤 **Eric Enaburekhan**